darkn3rd/storm-vagrant/README.md

 ### **Using A Proxy Server**

-You can view the cluster from your host using the web interface, `storm ui` and `storm logviewer`.
-Optional you can use a proxy server to route to appropriate backend servers:
+You can use a proxy server to route to appropriate backend servers:

  * [Proxy Instructions](PROXY.MD)